 Table of Contents

 - Head up to the Narikala Fortress on foot or by cable car, then pay your respects to the nearby Mother of Tbilisi statue.
-This iconic figure welcomes friends with wine, and wards off enemies with a sword.
+This iconic and lustrous figure welcomes friends with wine, and wards off enemies with a sword.

 - Take in postcard views of Tbilisi from a quiet spot overlooking the sulphur baths.
 It’s just below the Tabor Monastery of the Transfiguration.